 Blood Tests Are Different From a Breathalyzer – Consent or Exigency Needed

-As far as a blood test is concerned, however, this is a more invasive type of implied consent test, so the detained driver must either volunteer for that type test, or some proven exigent circumstance must be shown by the officer, or a search warrant issued by a judge are usually needed.
+As far as a blood test is concerned, however, this is a more invasive type of implied consent test, so the detained driver must either volunteer for that type of test, or some proven exigent circumstance must be shown by the officer or a search warrant issued by a judge is usually needed.

 Both Breath Testing and Blood Testing are Searches